Celebrating Eleven Years Online...!

 Rig Type

 Is there a reason to prefer one rig type over another?
-Of course each sailor will prefer one rig type over another, and wherever there is a strong preference there is ordinarily little point in arguing the point further.
+Of course each sailor will prefer one rig type over another, and wherever there is a strong preference there is ordinarily little point in arguing the point.
 For one perspective on the choices involved, please have a look at the web page, "What's the Ideal Sailing Rig...? "

 Overall Efficiency

-A Few Motor Sailor Examples...
+A Few motor-sailer Examples...

-The 56' Ketch, Shiraz | The 50' Schooner, Lucille
+The 42' Ketch, Lucille | The 56' Ketch, Shiraz | The 50' Schooner, Lucille

-The 44' Schooner, Redpath | The 43' Pilot Cutter, Raven
+The 44' Schooner, Redpath | The 'Dream Yacht' Renegade 50

 The Motor Ketch, Greatheart 48 | The Motor Ketch, Greatheart 60